Prevent Healthcare Data Breaches: A 12-Step Guide

 User and Entity Behavior Analytics (UEBA) establishes baselines for normal behavior, then alerts on anomalies.
 When an accountant suddenly accesses engineering systems at 3 AM, UEBA flags it.

 Data Loss Prevention (DLP) monitors data movement.
-It can block or alert on sensitive data leaving the organization through email, cloud storage, or removable media.
+It can block or alert on sensitive data leaving the organization through email or cloud storage.

-Endpoint Detection and Response (EDR) provides visibility into what’s happening on individual machines.
+Endpoint Detection and Response (EDR) shows you what’s happening on individual machines.
 Process execution.
 File modifications.
 Network connections.
 Critical for detecting malicious software installation and data staging.

 Not every anomaly needs a full investigation.
 But these do: